Cambridge CSD Reopening Plan

 For information about how meal information will be communicated, visit the “Communication/Family and Community Engagement” section of our reopening plan.

 For students onsite, meals will be provided while maintaining appropriate social distancing as per NYSDOH and NYSED guidelines.
 Students do not need to wear face coverings when seated and eating so long as they are appropriately socially distanced.

 CCS will ensure social distancing between individuals while eating in the school cafeteria.
 If not feasible, meals may be served in alternate areas (e.g., classrooms, auditorium) or in staggered meal periods to ensure social distancing and proper cleaning and disinfection between meals.

 The sharing of food and beverages is prohibited unless individuals are members of the same household.

 Breakfast and lunch will be provided to students daily.
 Meals will be compliant with USDA child nutrition guidelines and regulations.
 Breakfast will be served as a grab and go, to assist with social distancing guidelines, and to limit cohort mixing.
 Lunch will be served in our cafeteria and auditorium spaces in order to meet the social distancing guidelines.
 Some grade levels may eat meals in their classroom spaces while socially distanced.

-Students will wear appropriate PPE at all times other than when they are seated six feet apart.
+Students will wear appropriate PPE at all times other than when the adult in charge allows for a mask break.
 While at their lunch seat, students can remove their masks to eat lunch.